Aaquibzy/flop-poui-verifier/README.md

-# Flop PoUI Verifier -- a concrete Proof-of-Useful-Inference verification scheme
+# Flop PoUI Verifier -- a concrete Proof-of-Useful-Inference verification scheme.

 An independent, prototype exploring one of the open technical questions in Arthur Hayes' [Flop Network](https://flop.finance) announcement